 Dr. Hlavaty is from the Metro Detroit area.
 She received her medical degree from Wayne State University School of Medicine.
 She completed her residency in Anatomic Pathology at the Detroit Medical Center and her fellowship in Forensic Pathology at the Wayne County Medical Examiner's Office.
 She is board certified in both Anatomic and Forensic Pathology.
 Her entire career has been at the Wayne County Medical Examiner's Office, where she was an Assistant Medical Examiner for 12 years and Deputy Chief Medical Examiner since 2011.
 She has performed over 8000 postmortem examinations and has testified over 400 times in Federal, Circuit, District, and Family courts throughout Michigan.
-Her primary passion is teaching, and she is Clinical Associate Professor of Pathology at the University of Michigan.
-She has authored 20 publications in Forensic Pathology and is a member of Editorial Board for the American Journal of Forensic Medicine and Pathology.
+Her primary passion is teaching, and she is a Clinical Associate Professor of Pathology at the University of Michigan.
+She has authored 20 publications in Forensic Pathology and is a member of the Editorial Board for the American Journal of Forensic Medicine and Pathology.

 Dr. Sung is a graduate of the Wayne State University School of Medicine and completed his residency in Anatomic and Clinical Pathology at William Beaumont Hospital.
 Upon finishing his Forensic Pathology Fellowship at the Wayne County Medical Examiner's Office in 2008, he stayed with the office as an Assistant Medical Examiner.
 In addition to having performed over 6000 postmortem examinations and provided expert testimony in over 250 cases, through a collaborative partnership with the University of Michigan and Wayne County, his duties have expanded as a Clinical Assistant Professor of Pathology for the University.
 He has instructed professionals in multiple fields of medicine and has worked closely with Wayne State University in training Pathologists' Assistant students.
 Research interests include firearms and firearm injuries.